corna/me_cleaner/README.md

 the system, including memory (through DMA) and network access (transparent to the user).

-Unlike many other firmware components, the Intel ME firmware can't be neither disabled nor reimplemented, as it is tightly integrated in the boot process and it is signed.
+Unlike many other firmware components, the Intel ME firmware can be neither disabled nor reimplemented, as it is tightly integrated in the boot process and it is signed.